Types and Causes

 - Intense noise

-- Physical damage to the head or the ear.
+- Physical damage to the head or ear

-Some people have problems associated with both the inner and outer or middle ear.
-Such a type of hearing loss is called mixed type.
+This could occur because of problems associated with both the inner and outer or middle ear.